• Skip to main content

 The real secret to creating a complex taste profile in the dish is to add a bit of richly flavored, malty dark beer (or hard cider) plus a bit of stock to balance the sauerkraut acidity and unite the contributions of all the other ingredients.

-- Kielbasa.
-Use a smoked sausage in the Polish tradition.
+Kielbasa.
+Use a smoked Polish sausage such as pork kielbasa, turkey kielbasa or a similar type.
 We like to slice it diagonally to create a larger surface area for searing.

-- Apple.
-Pick a sweeter variety such as gala.
-Peel and slice the apple in long, thin sticks.
+Apple.
+Pick sweet apples - varieties such as gala, pink lady, etc. Peel and slice the apple in long, thin sticks.
+Granny Smith apples are too tart for this recipe in our opinion.

-- Flavorings.
-Brown sugar, green peppercorns (use black as alternative), bay leaf, clove, caraway and bit of salt.
+Flavorings.
+Brown sugar, green peppercorns (use black pepepr as alternative), bay leaf, clove, caraway seeds and bit of salt.

-- Oven safe skillet.
-Use a heavy bottomed skillet that is also oven safe in case you want to finish the dish in the oven.
+Oven safe skillet.
+Use a heavy bottomed skillet that is also oven safe in case you want to finish the dish in the oven after the stove top.
 A cast iron skillet is perfect for the job.

 TIP: Choose a malty, dark beer (we really like to use doppelbock lager for its rich, smooth sweetness) or hard cider to deglaze the skillet and simmer the kraut in, then add a savory stock a bit later on during the final cooking stage.